Learn about Kandji's Custom App Feature.

 - When Installing via Self Service the latest version of the app will be installed.

 - Kandji will automatically take over management of non-App Store App licensed applications if set to Install-on-demand from Self Service (As long as the bundle id of the existing application matched that of the Apps and Books version) .
 Your global or per-app update settings will be respected.

 Some applications require a reboot after being installed before they will operate correctly.
 Allowing Kandji to trigger the restart ensures that the install restarts to ensure proper functionality.
 Check the "Restart after successful install" box to have Kandji restart any Mac devices after the Custom App is installed.

 Users will be given a 30-minute countdown before the restart occurs.

-The status tab inside applications provides a bird's eye view on Custom Applications deployed to your feet.
-You can easily view which Mac devices are waiting to have the custom app installed, installed successfully, or Mac devices that are reporting installation errors.
+The status tab within a Custom App library item allows you to easily view which Mac devices are waiting to have the custom app installed, installed successfully, or devices that are reporting installation errors.

-To deploy your Custom App to Mac devices enrolled in Kandji, add it to a Blueprint.
+To deploy your Custom App to enrolled Mac devices, add it to a Blueprint.
 All Mac devices assigned to that Blueprint will receive the Custom App during their next check-in.